-As security for the fulfillment of certain obligations by the buyer of the Company's distribution business to a key supplier, a holdback amount of \$200,000 was applied to the proceeds upon closing the Rivex Transaction.
-This holdback amount will be paid to the Company beginning at the end of 2014, subject to the achievement of certain sales objectives by the purchaser of the Rivex Pharma division under a distribution agreement assumed by it in connection with the Rivex Transaction.
-The Company has not included the \$200,000 holdback amount as consideration as at the closing date of the Rivex Transaction.
+A holdback amount of \$200,000 was applied to the proceeds upon closing of the sale of the Company's distribution business back on December 10, 2012.
+This holdback amount was scheduled to be paid to the Company beginning at the end of 2014, subject to the achievement of certain sales objectives by the purchaser.
+The Company received a payment of \$50,000 during the year as a partial payment of the holdback.